hckhanh/vn-number/README.md

 ## Release Notes

-You can go to [Releases](https://github.com/hckhanh/vn-number/releases) page to see the release notes.
+You can go to [the Releases](https://github.com/hckhanh/vn-number/releases) page to see the release notes.